DeckofAdventures/TheGame/1_Mechanics/99_Glossary.md

 - [Fate Cards](01_PlayerGuide_Full.md#Fate-Cards): King/Aces cards held for redraws.
 - [GM, Game Master](01_PlayerGuide_Full.md#What-is-a-Tabletop-Game-System?): narrator
   and curator of the story.
+- [Hand, Upper/Lower](01_PlayerGuide_Full#Upper-and-Lower-Hand): Draw N cards and report the result closest (Upper), or furthest (Lower) from the TC.
+If unspecified, draw 2.
+- [HP, Health Points](01_PlayerGuide_Full.md#Health-and-Armor) pool of health from which damage can subtract, before getting Knocked Out.
+- [KO, Knocked Out](01_PlayerGuide_Full.md#Effects) Effect applied to a Dealer with no HP.
+Unconscious and on the brink of death.
 - [Modifier](01_PlayerGuide_Full.md#Attributes,-Skills,-and-Modifiers): The number a player may add or subtract from a draw before reporting the value on a check..
 - [Player](01_PlayerGuide_Full.md#What-is-a-Tabletop-Game-System?): Active participant